plone/training/docs/voltoaddons/06-cell-renderer.md

   return schema;
 };
-...
+// ...
 ```

 With the "schema tweaking code" we're doing three things:

-- add the columns from the file as choices to the "Column" widget
+- Add the columns from the file as choices to the "Column" widget.
-- provide the "renderer" field with the available `cellRenderer` choices
+- Provide the "renderer" field with the available `cellRenderer` choices.
-- plug into the `schemaExtender` of the `columnsField` our own schema extender.
+- Plug into the `schemaExtender` of the `columnsField` our own schema extender.

 And we'll replace the old schema tweak with the new one, still in the `src/DataTable/DataTableEdit.js` component: